QubesOS/qubes-doc/user/templates/templates.md

 * **Security:** Each qube has read-only access to the template on which it's based, so if a qube is compromised, it cannot infect its template or any of the other qubes based on that template.
 * **Storage:** Each qube based on a template uses only the disk space required to store its own data (i.e., your files in its home directory), which dramatically saves on disk space.
-* **Speed:** It is extremely fast to create new template-based qubes, since the root filesystem already exists in the template.
+* **Speed:** It is extremely fast to create new app qubes, since the root filesystem already exists in the template.
 * **Updates:** Updates are naturally centralized, since updating a template means that all qubes based on it will automatically use those updates after they're restarted.

-An important side effect of this system is that any software installed in a template-based qube (rather than in the template on which it is based) will disappear after the template-based qube reboots (see [Inheritance and Persistence](#inheritance-and-persistence)).
+An important side effect of this system is that any software installed in an app qube (rather than in the template on which it is based) will disappear after the app qube reboots (see [Inheritance and Persistence](#inheritance-and-persistence)).
-For this reason, we recommend installing most of your software in templates, not template-based qubes.
+For this reason, we recommend installing most of your software in templates, not app qubes.

 The default template in Qubes is based on Fedora, but there are additional templates based on other Linux distributions.
 There are also templates available with or without certain software preinstalled.